Analysis | Why Colombia’s Election Has Voters Looking Left

 6. Why is the current government so unpopular?

 Besides the economic hardship that usually plays against the incumbent, polls also show voters are concerned about corruption and a surge in crime.
 Duque was elected pledging a tough security policy, but illegal armed groups are overrunning the countryside and production of cocaine rose to new records, fueling chaos.
-Colombians will also elect a new congress on March 13 which will be key in setting up checks and balances for whatever government comes to power.
-And given expectations of a highly fragmented congress with more than 15 political parties running, the next administration will need to form alliances to get any reform passed.
+In the legislative elections also held March 13, leftist parties gained representation but no group won a majority, so the next president will need to form alliances to get any reform passed.

 More stories like this are available on bloomberg.com